Lynn El Hajj

 Lynn El Hajj (born 5 March 2007) is a Lebanese swimmer who competed for Lebanon at the 2023 World Aquatic Championships.

 Career

-She represented Lebanon at the 2024 Summer Olympics.
-Hajj competed in the women's 100 metre breaststroke, but did not advance after the prelims.
+She represented Lebanon at the 2024 Summer Olympics in Paris, France.
+El Hajj competed in the women's 100 metre breaststroke, but did not advance after the prelims.

-At the 2024 World Short Course Championships in Budapest, El-Hajj broke her own national record in the 100 meter breakstroke.
+At the 2024 World Short Course Championships in Budapest, El Hajj broke her own national record in the 100 meter breaststroke.
+At the 2025 Islamic Solidarity Games in Riyadh, Saudi Arabia, El Hajj won third place in the women's 200 meter freestyle and in women's 50m breaststroke.

-As of September 2025, Hajj is a student at the American University of Beirut, where she was awarded the 2025-2026 President’s Athletic Scholarship.
+As of September 2025, El Hajj is a student at the American University of Beirut, where she was awarded the 2025-2026 President’s Athletic Scholarship.